-Team Building for CNTs: Brainstorming and Decision Making – Online Course
+Team Building for CNTs: Brainstorming and Decision Making – 4-hour Online Course

 Hosted Online via Zoom

 Date/Time: August 26th, 2020 Noon to 4 PM Central Time

 While this course is designed for members of crisis negotiation teams, it is open to all members of law-enforcement or corrections, sworn or non-sworn, including SROs, CIT officers, dispatchers, support personnel, or mental health professionals or chaplains working in support of law-enforcement activities.

 Students must register with a government-issued email address or provide a telephone contact number for prerequisite verification.

 Decisions made by a group are usually better than decisions made by a single person.
 Teams must take advantage of their time off the phone to engage in structured brainstorming.
 It is a powerful technique to help negotiators assess risk and plan tactics.

 Structured brainstorming is more than just kicking around good ideas about what the negotiator is going to say the next time he or she is on the phone – it’s about strategizing toward a successful and risk-effective resolution.